-Health and the Built Environment: A USC Architect Sheds Light on the Role of Light in Dementia Care Communities
+Health and the Built Environment: A USC Professor of Architecture Sheds Light on the Role of Light in Dementia Care Communities

 An SC CTSI-supported pilot showed that "biologically meaningful" levels of light may ease depression symptoms for dementia patients living in long-term care communities.
 Implications of the research could contribute to the design of healthier buildings for everyone.